 - Refractive Surgery: Candidates considering refractive surgery (i.e. RK, PRK, LASIK, LTK) should consult their eyecare professionals regarding any dry eye risks associated with the procedure.
 11) Allergies: Many Ohio residents are plagued with seasonal allergies.
 Unfortunately, the symptoms of allergies and dry eyes can be similar and they feed off of each other.
 This can make diagnosis and treatment a little tricky.
 In fact, most people don’t know if they suffer from Dry Eye Syndrome because it goes mostly undiagnosed and untreated.

 Dr. Hopkins will perform in-office diagnostic tests to evaluate the quality and quantity of your tears.
 General health, medications and environmental factors will be a consideration in diagnosing the type of dry eye you have.
 We will test to see if there is an inflammatory component that will respond to medicated eye drops.

 Advanced Equipment: One test that we run that includes multiple dry-eye-related tests is the Keratograph 5M from Oculus.
 The OCULUS Keratograph® 5M is an advanced corneal topographer with a built-in real keratometer and a color camera optimized for external imaging of your eyes and eyelids.
 You will receive a report that will detail the causes and your personalized treatment program..

 Treatment of Dry Eye Syndrome

-Depending on the type of dry eye you have and medical conditions, Dr. Hopkins will prescribe, in proper sequence, the best method of treatment to give you all day comfort, better vision and overall eye health.
+Depending on the type of dry eye you have and other medical conditions, Dr. Hopkins will prescribe, in proper sequence, the best method of treatment to give you all-day comfort, better vision, and overall eye health.